AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-form-expressions.md

 **`marital_status.value == "married" ? ["1=One", "2=two"] : ["0=Zero"]`.**

 Whenever the value of **marital_status** field changes, the expression is retriggered.
-You can also populate the dropdown from a REST service. <!-- For detailed information, see [Dynamically populating dropdowns](dynamically-populate-dropdowns.md). -->
+You can also populate the drop-down list from a REST service. <!-- For detailed information, see [Dynamically populating dropdowns](dynamically-populate-dropdowns.md). -->

 ### Summary Expression {#summary}